Stanford Center on International Conflict and Negotiation (SCICN)

 Graduate Fellowships and Awards

-SCICN Graduate Fellowship Program
+SCICN Graduate Fellows Program

 Graduate fellows meet regularly with faculty, researchers, and respected practitioners from around the world.
 A key component of the program is the opportunity to engage real world practitioners in extended conversation and to participate in the theory/practice workshops described here.
 During the winter and spring quarters, the fellows attend an SCICN speaker series and meet with invited speakers over an informal meal.